Remote Videos

 -

-SSH was the first thing that came to mind because I’m used to it.
+SSH SSH was the first thing that came to mind because I’m used to it.
 I admit it’s not a very good solution, as it consumes a lot of CPU and unnecessarily increases network traffic (there’s no reason to use encryption unless you’re paranoid or the video is extremely confidential).
-Anyway, it worked well as follows:
+Anyway, it worked well as follows: -

 -